ludvik/metahuman/RelayServer/README.md

 ## TODOs
 1. Noise control issue: The webrtcvad seems to have problems recognizing sound frames with human speech.
 It generates false possitive flags too often.
 So I set the sound frame shorter(5 seconds, maybe too short).
 2. OpenAI Whisper API has quite slow.
 We need evaluate similar abilities from aws, azure or google.
+3. Move LLM related logic from audio_client.py to relay_server.py, and turn RelayServer into MetahumanServer.